Southern Conservation Partners

 States' Wildlife Action Plans

 All states since 2001 have been required by Congressional legislation (as prerequisite for federal state and tribal wildlife program grants) to prepare comprehensive plans to guide conservation of nongame (non-hunted) species.
 These State Wildlife Action Plans (or SWAPs) must be updated every 10 years at minimum, and so most states have recently or are currently updating their comprehensive wildlife conservation plans and strategies.
 To meet federal funding requirements state wildlife management agencies must include in their SWAPs: a description of their planning process and database, how their existing SWAP has guided conservation in their state over the previous decade, distribution and identified priority habitats of species of greatest concern, problems adversely affecting species and their habitats, conservation strategies and actions focused on species of concern, and the procedures for coordination with allied partners in developing and implementing conservation projects.
-The new Tennessee SWAP has been identified as a model for incorporating climate change response and resilience strategies in its wildlife conservation plans.
+The Tennessee SWAP has been identified as a model for incorporating climate change response and resilience strategies in its wildlife conservation plans.

 The "Watershed Wisdom" online educational program (with hands-on classroom activity options) was developed in partnership with UNC-Public Television and is aligned with North Carolina's Essential Standards for fourth and fifth-grade science students.
 Its activities incorporate science topics with language arts, social studies and math.
 Use one component, a few portions or the entire lesson unit – whatever works best for your classroom’s needs.
 This new, free lesson is available online for both formal and informal educators to use.
 To start, visit and subscribe to PBS Learning Media at pbslearningmedia.org and search for "Watershed Wisdom."
 Or, click on this link to start exploring a robust toolbox of engaging activities and projects to teach your students about watersheds, including the watersheds where they live and go to school!
 Find the Watershed Wisdom Lesson here